aalto-trafficsense/public-transport-dataset/psql/README.md

         "idx_recognised_trips_device_id_time" btree (device_id, time_start)
         "idx_recognised_trips_time" btree (time_start)

-The setup commands to initialise the table can be found in the `import-recognised.sql` script.
+The setup commands to initialise an empty table can be found in the `import-recognised.sql` script.